Title

 To combat profiteering and ensure sufficient vaccine supply during the Influenza A(H1N1) pandemic, Administrative Order No. 268 promotes low-cost competition, explores local vaccine production, prosecutes excessive mark-ups, and mandates the Department of Health to purchase the majority of vaccine deliveries for high-risk groups.

-• The DOH must engage with both local and foreign manufacturers to explore vaccine production possibilities.
+• The order targets both local manufacturers and foreign manufacturers for vaccine replication-related activity.

-• The DOH, alone or through authorized agencies, shall procure the majority of the Influenza A(H1N1) vaccine deliveries.
+• The Department of Health, directly or through any authorized government agency, must buy the bulk of Influenza A(H1N1) vaccine deliveries.

 Analyze Cases Smarter, Faster